Do You Think Before You Speak? 7 Keys To A No Regrets Conversation

 When you don't provide a point of reference for your listener, you are likely to miscommunicate.

 Rather than referring to specific things without naming them, be as specific as possible.
-For example, if you ask, “Can you give me that?” then your listener doesn't know what the “that” is you are asking for.
+For example, if you ask, “Are you sure you want to do that?” then your listener doesn't know what the “that” is you are asking for — or why you're asking if he or she is sure.

 This kind of communication can be very frustrating for the listener and lead to a lack of understanding and possibly even conflict.
-Before you say anything, make sure to label people, objects, and places so that any listeners are able to understand what you are talking about.
+Before you say anything, make sure to label people, objects, and places and clarify meaning so that any listeners are able to understand what you are talking about.

 You can also be more specific by giving examples, painting a clear picture with your words, and giving clear and precise directives if you need the listener to act.